jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 4\.3\.4 Threats to vehicles regarding unintended human actions facilitating a cyber attack 4\.3\.3\.
-Threats to vehicles regarding their update procedures 4\.3\.5 Threats to vehicles regarding their external connectivity and connections 4\.3\.6 Threats to vehicle datacode
+Threats to vehicles regarding their update procedures 4\.3\.5 Threats to vehicles regarding their external connectivity and connections 4\.3\.6 Threats to vehicle data/code
 4\.3\.2 Threats to vehicles regarding their communication channels 2023 cyber incidents categorized by R155 threats \& vulnerabilities